Mr. Blandings Builds His Dream House: Related works

 The story behind the film began as an April 1946 article written by Eric Hodgins for Fortune magazine.
 It was reprinted in Reader's Digest and (in condensed form) in Life before being published as a novel.

 A half-hour radio adaptation of the movie was broadcast on NBC's Screen Directors Playhouse on July 1, 1949.
 Grant reprised his role as Jim Blandings, and Frances Robinson played his wife Muriel.
 On October 10, 1949 CBS's Lux Radio Theatre presented a one-hour adaptation, with Irene Dunne as Muriel.
 Screen Directors Playhouse gave a second performance of its half-hour version on June 9, 1950, this time with Grant's wife Betsy Drake as Muriel.

 On January 21, 1951, Mr. and Mrs. Blandings, a weekly comedy radio series starring Cary Grant and Betsy Drake, premiered on NBC.
 Sponsored by Trans-World Airlines, it followed the adventures of the Blandings family after their move into their dream house.

 An episode of the 1950s television anthology series Stage 7, titled The Hayfield, aired on September 18, 1955, and was based on the Blandings characters.
 The episode was a television pilot produced by Four Star Productions for a planned but ultimately unproduced weekly series, Blandings' Way.
 Macdonald Carey and Phyllis Thaxter played the Blandings in this version.
 In the episode, Mr. Blandings attempts to clear a hayfield on his property by burning it off, with predictably disastrous results.

 In the late 1950s, Screen Gems Productions also proposed The Blandings, a weekly TV series featuring the family.
 Robert Rockwell was considered for the lead, but the pilot featured Steve Dunne instead, with Maggie Hayes.
 The series was never produced, but the pilot ran on April 27, 1959 as an episode of Goodyear Theatre titled A Light in the Fruit Closet.

 Buildings

-The house built for the 1948 film still stands on the old Fox Ranch property in Malibu Creek State Park, in the hills a few miles north of Malibu.
-It is used as the park's office.
+The house built for the 1948 film still stands, on the old Fox Ranch property in Malibu Creek State Park, in the hills a few miles north of Malibu.
+It is used as the park's office, and as offices for the Santa Monica Mountains Conservancy.

+In a promotion for the film, RKO built 73 replica houses around the US, such as Spokane in Washington; Hartford, Bridgeport, Trumbull and Wethersfield in Connecticut; Warwick in Rhode Island; Worcester, Natick, Newton and Springfield in Massachusetts; and Pittsburgh in Pennsylvania.
+They were sold by raffle contests and other methods, with General Electric.